jscad/csg.js/V2-ROADMAP.md

 ## The past

-The current version of CSG.js has been built overtime, by adding a lot of features on top of the original csg.js Up until recently there where :
+The current version of CSG.js has been built over  a long time, by adding a lot of features on top of the original csg.js Up until recently there where :
   - no unit tests
   - no coherence requirement